 Refried beans are so often misunderstood – unless you’ve had great ones!
 That’s another post, requiring planning and foresight to soak and cook the lovely pintos, but in the meantime, don’t be afraid to pick up can.
 Yep, a can.
 I said it, me, who hardly endorses any premade products.
-Get the right brand and use this top-secret method to doctor them up into creamy goodness.
+Get the right brand and use this top-secret method to doctor Canned Refried Beans into creamy goodness.

-This addition of milk, cream or crema drizzled into the final refrieds isn’t without precedence.
-In the “olden days” before the internet, I tended to collect cookbooks – it was never a decision to do so, I just couldn’t resist them!
-In one old south of the border book, I saw this method in a recipe for home-made frijoles refritos.
-I have known other friends who used a little bacon grease instead of the butter.
+This addition of milk, cream or crema drizzled into the final refries isn’t without precedence.
+In the “olden days” before the internet, I collected cookbooks and saw this method in a recipe for home-made frijoles refritos.
+I have known other friends who used a little bacon grease or lard instead of the butter.

 - 1 can refried beans

 - 1/2 cup of milk, cream or a little Crema